mjaroszewski1979/market_bias/README.md

 # Market Bias

 #### This is a Python/Flask application powered by Pandas and Plotly.
-It is designed to download historical data of S&P 500 from Yahoo Finance API using Pandas Datareader.
-By utilizing Technical Analysis Library it applies:
+It is designed to download historical data of S&P 500 from Yahoo Finance API using Pandas Datareader and applies Technical Analysis Library tools like:

 * Trend filter:
    * Average Directional Movement Index